mi-col/unimocks-demo/README.md

 [^1]: Disclosure: I am the author of Unimocks, so this guide is partially a demo of how to use it.

-[^2]: I'm also the author of Pompeteer, so this was a shameless shill.
+[^2]: I'm also the author of Pompeteer, so this was a shameless plug.